Your cart is currently empty!

-Have you ever been invited to your sister’s (or BFF’s) for dinner — only to have the evening hijacked by your brother-in-law (or your BFF’s new girlfriend)?
+Have you ever been invited to your sister’s (or BFF’s) for dinner — only to have the conversation hijacked by your brother-in-law (or your BFF’s new girlfriend)?

 Don’t blog like that.